andreswebs/terraform-aws-ecs-fsx-sftp/README.md

 ![Example SFTP service](https://raw.githubusercontent.com/andreswebs/terraform-aws-ecs-fsx-sftp/main/docs/img/ecs-fsx-sftp.svg)

+## Configuration

-The SFTP server configuration is done via AWS SSM parameters.
-Parameters must be created separately with the correct values in the AWS account.
+The SFTP server configuration and cryptographic keys injection is done via AWS SSM parameters.
+Parameters must be created separately with the correct SSH keys and configuration values in the AWS account.

-Refer to the [documentation](https://github.com/andreswebs/terraform-aws-ecs-fsx-sftp/blob/main/docs/sftp-configuration.md) for how to pass the parameter names into this module.
+Refer to the [documentation](https://github.com/andreswebs/terraform-aws-ecs-fsx-sftp/blob/main/docs/sftp-configuration.md) for how to pass the SSM parameter names into this module.

+The `sftp_users` argument _must match_ the Unix usernames and UIDs configured in the EC2 AMI.
+The [example AMI](https://github.com/andreswebs/ecs-linux-fsx-ami) sets the correct mounts and permissions, receiving the same arguments as this module.

+Defaults for both are also the same, creating a single user named `sftp-user` with UID `1001`.

+The values in the example below will create 3 users with UIDs `1001`, `1002`, `1003`, respectively.

 [//]: # (BEGIN_TF_DOCS)